-“Nirvana” is a name which pops up, ever so often, in conversations of rock/grunge music fans, intellectuals, and those wannabe intellectuals.
-The meaning of Nirvana (not the band) can be found in Buddhism and Hinduism and is basically the beatitudes which transcend the cycle of suffering and rebirth.
+“Nirvana” is a name that pops up, ever so often, in conversations of rock/grunge music fans, intellectuals, and those wannabe intellectuals.
+The meaning of Nirvana (not the band) can be found in Buddhism and Hinduism and is basically the beatitudes that transcend the cycle of suffering and rebirth.
 Or in other words, Nirvana is a state of complete bliss.

 What is Nirvana?

 Although it is used and can be found in the teachings of Hinduism, which is one of the oldest religions of the world, Nirvana is more commonly associated with Buddhism, which is considered an off-shoot of Hinduism.
 Buddhism, inspired by the spiritual teachings of The Buddha (Siddhartha Guatama), began as a movement within Hinduism in the early 5th century before diverging to form its own spiritual path.

 Legend has it that after Gautama took to this path, he reached a state of enlightenment which he was unable to elucidate in language.
 This state of being is what he called ‘Nirvana’, which is Sanskrit for ‘extinguish’.
 In a nutshell, Nirvana is a reference to being in the highest state of consciousness, oneness with all of creation while existing as a human being.